 Yarnspinner stared at the Kobalts.
 "I do not have the authority to grant that reward."

-"I do," said the Creator, who appeared next to Yarnspinner.
+"I do," said the Creator, who now felt very near.
 "The Kobalts may try."

 The Creator recited a limerick that made everyone laugh for a long time.
-Then he pointed at Yarnspinner.
+Then he spoke to Yarnspinner.